PowerDNS/pdns/docs/backends/ldap.rst

 Schema update
 ^^^^^^^^^^^^^

-First off adding master support to the LDAP backend needs a schema update.
-This is required as some metadata must be stored by PowerDNS, such as the last successful transfer to slaves.
-The new schema is available in schema/pdns-domaininfo.schema.
+First off, adding master support to the LDAP backend requires the pdns-domaininfo.schema mentioned earlier.
+The schema file is available in modules/ldapbackend/pdns-domaininfo.schema in the source tree.

 Once the schema is loaded the zones for which you want to be a master must be modified.
 The dn of the SOA record *must* have the object class